 The intersection of IoT and automation

-In industrial environments, IoT sensors monitor machinery and processes, feeding data into automated systems to trigger actions like predictive maintenance or performance adjustments.
-This real-time integration streamlines operations, reduces downtime, and enhances decision-making, all without manual intervention.
+In industrial environments, IoT sensors monitor machinery and processes, collecting real-time data.
+This data feeds into automated systems to trigger actions like predictive maintenance or performance adjustments.
+This real-time integration streamlines operations, reduces downtime, and improves decision-making, all without manual intervention.

 - Smart Cities